ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D10]**
 The Public Key Infrastructure (PKI) of a BPI SHOULD have no single point of failure, and SHOULD NOT require pre-existing trust relationships between participants.*

-[[d10]](#d10) Testability: The PKI used within a BPI does not trusted third party identity providers that are capable of being compromised.
+[[d10]](#d10) Testability: The PKI used within a BPI does not have trusted third party identity providers that are capable of being compromised.

 #### **[R33]**
 The PKI of a BPI MUST be strongly federated.